ruby-processing/JRubyArt/_gems/executable_gems.md

 For MacOS it is very similar just edit `~/.bash_profile` if required

 Windows has a gui that allows you to add to the PATH environmental variable (if required)

+The executable for JRubyArt is `k9` but generally `k9 -r my_sketch.rb` or `k9 -w my_sketch.rb` to run watch sketches.
+Since we are running a two stage process with JRubyArt you can start the process with MRI ruby, but the sketch gets run by `jruby` directly or via `java` and `jruby-complete`.